Last Updated on October 14, 2024 by Aaron von Frank

 Tip 4: Try Costco.

 Costco is sometimes much cheaper than any other pharmacy, and you don’t have to be a member to buy a prescription from them.
+For instance, for one medication, Walgreens was charging $300.
+Costco offered the same medication for $45!

 Using the four tips above can save you a lot of money if you have a sick or injured pet duck who needs medication.
 We were able to get 3-4 months worth of meds for about what we paid for 1 single month when Svetlana was first diagnosed.

-Part 5.
+VII.
 Other helpful resources and recommended reading

 Websites:

-Veterinary Textbooks:
+Veterinary textbooks:

-Texts like these could also be helpful if you live in a rural area where there are no avian vets but there are general vets that are willing to see your ducks and help with diagnoses.
+Texts like these could also be helpful if you live in a rural area where there are no avian vets but there are general vets who are willing to see your ducks and help with diagnoses.
 We own both of these books in the kindle format and recommend them:

-2. Clinical Veterinary Advisor: Birds & Exotic Pets: From the amazon listing – Concise summaries of hundreds of common medical problems help you consider differential diagnoses, recommend diagnostic tests, interpret results mindful of unique species differences, utilize important concepts of species-specific husbandry and nutrition, prescribe treatments, and provide follow-up care. kindle edition
+- Clinical Veterinary Advisor: Birds & Exotic Pets.
+Description from the Amazon listing: “Concise summaries of hundreds of common medical problems help you consider differential diagnoses, recommend diagnostic tests, interpret results mindful of unique species differences, utilize important concepts of species-specific husbandry and nutrition, prescribe treatments, and provide follow-up care.”

 We hope you found this duck health guide helpful!
 If you have any questions about your feathered family members, please ask them in the comments section below!